How to develop On-Demand Delivery App For Your Business?

 As the development process is clear, the next step is to identify the features you may need to add to your on-demand delivery app.

-Key Features that can be added to the On-Demand Delivery Apps
+What are the key features that can be added to the On-Demand Delivery Apps?

 An On-Demand Delivery App can have the following user personas: